acdh-oeaw/VELD_example_repos/README.md

 If a VELD repo contains a **chain** (or an **executable**), it can be launched as a docker service.
 For this, first build it:

+(Note: If you have an older version of docker compose, you might need to call `docker-compose` instead of `docker compose`)
 ```
 docker compose -f veld.yaml build
 ```